bishwajeet0771/shopverse/README.md

 # Copy and edit variables
 cp terraform.tfvars.example terraform.tfvars
-# Edit terraform.tfvars with your values (cluster name, region, instance types, etc.)
+# Edit terraform.tfvars with your values (cluster name, region, instance types, db_name, db_username, etc.)

+# The RDS master password is NOT set in terraform.tfvars — pass it via an
+# environment variable so it never gets committed to git:
+export TF_VAR_db_password="ChangeMeToAStrongPassword123!"

 # Initialize Terraform
 terraform init